facundobatista/logassert/README.md

 ...producing this message in your tests:

 ```
-Regex 'Excuse me .*?, you dropped your wallet' not found in INFO, all was logged is...
+assert for regex 'Excuse me .*?, you dropped your wallet' check in INFO, failed; logged lines:
        DEBUG     'Excuse me madam, you dropped your wallet'
 ```

 A more complex example, with several log lines, and a specific assertion: